 Libraries must always supply all holdings records associated with a specific bibliographic record, even if there is a change to only one.
 OCLC will not match individual copy records.
 The LHR data sync software replaces all LHRs for a specific bibliographic record with the entire set of holdings records sent for updating.

 Leader/06 - Type of Record

 Be sure to use the correct value to indicate if the holdings record represents serial item holdings (y), single-part item holdings (x), or multipart item holdings (v).
 OCLC also accepts value 'u' (unknown).
-OCLC software will dynamically try to verify this against the WorldCat master bibliographic records to which your library's LHRs are attached.
+OCLC software will dynamically try to verify this against the WorldCat bibliographic records to which your library's LHRs are attached.

 001 - Local System Control Number (NR)